 The founder, Jess Thompson, prior to setting up Migrateful, spent two and a half years working on the front line to support migrants and refugees in Ceuta, Morocco, Dunkirk refugee camp in France, and London.
 Her work has included facilitating a support group for victims of human trafficking, teaching English, Spanish and French to asylum seekers, and setting up therapeutic English conversation clubs.
 Jess also completed the Year Here Fellowship from 2016-2017 which gave her the training and network to set up Migrateful.
-This year she was featured on the Forbes 30 Under 30 List and also the 2020 Women of the Year List in recognition of her achievement in setting up Migrateful.
+She was featured on the 2020 Forbes 30 Under 30 List and also the 2020 Women of the Year List in recognition of her achievement in setting up Migrateful.

 Tomi uses her background in online content creation to manage Migrateful’s marketing strategy and social media channels.
 She is excited about finding creative ways to share the stories, recipes and work of the Migrateful chefs.
 She is a vegan chef and blogger who specialises in Nigerian cuisine.
 Her work includes cookery workshops, recipe development and creating bespoke pop-up events.

 Elizabeth trained as a psychologist in Nigeria before moving to the UK, 10 years ago.
 She joined Migrateful as a chef in 2017 and managed to finally regulate her immigration status in 2018.
 She has first hand experience of working as a chef for Migrateful and how life changing the experience has been for her, making her perfectly placed to carry out her role as Event Coordinator.

 Andrea, brought up in Madrid, is currently studying a masters in International Development in the Netherlands.
-She started an internship with Migrateful as part of her masters, and now organizes private and corporate classes, and deals with other bookings enquiries for Migrateful as Bookings Manager.
+She started an internship with Migrateful as part of her masters, and now organizes private and corporate classes, and deals with other bookings enquiries for Migrateful as Events Manager.
 Her love for food, cooking, diversity and community is what drew her to Migrateful.